 Punishments for Criminal Contempt

-Punishments of being charged with criminal contempt can include immediate incarceration, additional charges to the underlying proceeding, losing the rights to a trial by jury, rights to counsel, and even the rights to defense.
+Punishments can include immediate incarceration, additional charges to the underlying proceeding, losing the rights to a trial by jury, rights to counsel, and even the rights to defense.

 Family Law Contempt

-In many cases, contempt of court is charged during family law court orders, some of the most common are:
+In many cases, charges occur during family law court orders, some of the most common include:

 - Contempt for Child Support